Danish Warmblood Horse

 Denmark is the country of origin of the Danish Warmblood horse.
 The alternative name is Dansk Varmblod and previously it was known as the Danish Sports Horse.
 Although the horse breeding was very popular in Denmark a long time ago and dates even back to the 14th century, it became famous at the end of the last century, as one of the most popular countries for breeding first-class sports horses.

-Breeders made great efforts by selective and special breeding methods till they achieved the final desired combination of horse breeds that will represent the Danish Warmblood.
-Holstenier and Frederiksborg is the base of this new breed.
-Initially they were crossed with Thoroughbred in order to produce a sound, quality riding horse that will be of excellent confirmation and slightly durable.
+Breeders made great efforts by selective and special breeding methods until they achieved the final desired combination of horse breeds that will represent the Danish Warmblood.
+Holsteiner and Frederiksborg is the base of this new breed.
+Initially, they were crossed with Thoroughbred in order to produce a sound, quality riding horse that will be of excellent confirmation and slightly durable.
 Later bloodlines of Anglo-Norman, Trakehner, Wielkopolski, Selle Francais, Swedish Warmblood and more Thoroughbred were added to the resultant mares of the above-mentioned crossbreed.

-Today this breed is spread all around the world, especially are exported to Australia and the United State, where in 2001 was established a North American Danish Warmblood Association.
-The average height of the breed is between 15.3-17 hands high most of them approximately 16.2 hands and they can appear in all solid colors, but bay is being the most common.
+Today this breed is spread all around the world, especially are exported to Australia and the United State, wherein 2001 was established a North American Danish Warmblood Association.
+The average height of the breed is between 15.3-17 hands high most of them approximately 16.2 hands and they can appear in all solid colors, but the bay is being the most common.

 POPULAR GAME CATEGORIES AND TAGS